MichaelRWolf/wendy-ai/notes-from-google-doc.md

 Perfect plan 🌿

-Yes — just copy the entire edited transcript straight from YouTube (no need to strip timestamps or speaker names — I’ll handle that).
+Yes — just copy the entire edited transcript straight from YouTube (no need to strip timestamps or speaker names — I'll handle that).

-Once you paste it here, I’ll:
+Once you paste it here, I'll:

-Parse it automatically — identifying who’s who,
+Parse it automatically — identifying who's who,

 Trim away the non-dialogue parts,